15618-cuda-hash-join/project-docs/docs/index.md

 # Schedule

-- Produce a schedule for your project. **Your schedule should have at least one item to do per week**.
-List what you plan to get done each week from now until the parallelism competition in order to meet your project goals.
-Keep in mind that due to other classes, you’ll have more time to work some weeks than others (work that into the schedule).
-You will need to re-evaluate your progress at the end of each week and update this schedule accordingly.
-Note the intermediate milestone deadline is April 15th.
-In your schedule we encourage you to be precise as precise as possible.
-It’s often helpful to work backward in time from your deliverables and goals, writing down all the little things you’ll need to do (establish the dependencies).

 | Date | Task |
 | --- | --- |
 | Mar 27 - April 2 | Build the framework supporting query parsing, data loading and benchmarking. |